-In 2018, UM Eco-Campus Secretariat under the purview of Deputy Vice-Chancellor (Research & Innovation) & Deputy Vice-Chancellor (Development) has taken up the role in coordination, planning and managing eco-campus initiatives: action-and translational research via UM Living Labs (UMLL), campus activities as well as assessing UM's performance on annual basis.
+In 2018, UM Eco-Campus Secretariat under the purview of Deputy Vice-Chancellor (Research & Innovation) & Deputy Vice-Chancellor (Development) has taken up the role in coordination, planning and managing eco-campus initiatives: action-and translational research via UM Living Labs (UMLL) under the purview of the then Sustainability Science Research Cluster (SuSci) with Professor Dr. Sumiani Yusoff as the Dean, campus activities as well as assessing UM's performance on annual basis.

 UM Eco-Campus initiative aims to develop a novel campus-wide sustainability framework with direct support from the University of Malaya Living Labs’ outputs, which contributes toward minimizing harmful environmental impact in campus especially by decreasing the amount of carbon emission, to bring UM with another leapfrogging record to be as one of the leading eco-friendly campuses in Malaysia and in the world.
 UM Eco-Campus initiatives covers mainly, but not limited to, the grounds of University of Malaya’s main campus of 803.63 acres.